Distance Measurements With Lasers

 - Triangulation is a geometric method, useful for distances in the range of ≈ 1 mm to many kilometers.

 - Time-of-flight measurements (or pulse measurements) are based on measuring the time of flight of a laser pulse from the measurement device to some target and back again.
-Such methods are typically used for large distances such as hundreds of meters or many kilometers.
-Using advanced techniques, it is possible to measure the distance between Earth and the Moon with an accuracy of a few centimeters.
+That method is implemented in various kinds of laser rangefinders.
 Typical accuracies of simple devices for short distances are a few millimeters or centimeters.

 - For small distances, one sometimes uses ultrasonic time-of-flight methods, and the device may contain a laser pointer just for getting the right direction, but not for the distance measurement itself.